Cox's Bazar: Tourism

+Fishing

-People are involved in fishing and collecting seafood and sea products for their livelihood.
+A large number of people are involved in fishing and collecting seafood and sea products for their livelihood.

 Cox's Bazar is one of the few major spots for aquaculture in Bangladesh.
-Along with Khulna, it is considered a major source of revenue from foreign exchanges.
-Besides a mix of small-scale agriculture, marine and inland fishing and salt production are other industrial sources that play important roles in the national economy.
+Along with Khulna, it is considered a major source of revenue from foreign exchanges., besides a mix of small-scale agriculture, marine and inland fishing and salt production are other industrial sources that play important roles in the national economy.